Pruthil-2910/ML-From-Scratch/Regularization/README.md

 <img src = "https://latex.codecogs.com/png.image?\huge&space;\dpi{110}\bg{white}&space;m=\frac{\sum((y_{i}-y_{mean})(x_{i}-x_{mean}))}{\sum(x_{i}-x_{mean})^{2}&plus;\lambda}">

-here the only difference in the OLS Solution of linear regression and ridge regression is that Lambda is added into denominator because while differenciating the loss function with penalty term * lambda ( m ^ 2)
+here the only difference in the OLS Solution of linear regression and ridge regression is that Lambda is added into denominator because while differenciating the loss function with penalty term \[
+\lambda \cdot m^2
+\]
 - **Why use it?**
   - Reduces model complexity
   - Shrinks coefficients but does not eliminate them